Alstom (EPA:ALO) PT Set at €22.00 by The Goldman Sachs Group

-Alstom (EPA:ALO – Get Rating) has been assigned a €22.00 ($23.66) target price by The Goldman Sachs Group in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
-The Goldman Sachs Group’s price target suggests a potential downside of 13.76% from the stock’s current price.
+Alstom (EPA:ALO – Get Rating) has been given a €22.00 ($23.66) price target by investment analysts at The Goldman Sachs Group in a research report issued on Wednesday, Borsen Zeitung reports.
+The Goldman Sachs Group’s price target indicates a potential downside of 16.82% from the stock’s previous close.

 Alstom SA offers solutions for rail transport industry in Europe, the Americas, Asia and Pacific, the Middle East, and Africa.
-The company offers rolling stock solutions for electric buses, tramways, tram-trains and LRVs, metros, suburban trains, regional and intercity trains, high-speed trains, and locomotives; and asset optimization, connectivity, digital passenger, and security and city mobility solutions; and signaling products, such as urban, mainline, and freight and mining signaling.
+The company offers rolling stock solutions for people movers and monorails, light rails, metros, commuter trains, regional and intercity trains, high-speed trains, and locomotives; asset optimization, connectivity, digital passenger, and security and city mobility solutions; and signaling products, such as urban, mainline, and freight and mining signaling.

 Want More Great Investing Ideas?